Create Your Course

 When including practice activities in your course, follow the “virtuous circle” for engaging your students.
 This circle consists of four steps:

-Additional Practice Activities.
-There are plenty of other activities that you can – and should include in your course.
-Use the resource below to explore a collection of activities to choose from.
+There are plenty of activities that you can – and should include in your course.
+Use the resources below to explore a collection of activities to choose from.

 Checklist: Practice Activity Evaluation